Do you know what a cannabis buyers’ persona is? This article will teach you all about the 9 types of buyers your business will come across.

 - As the name implies, weekend enthusiasts consume the items occasionally.
 Their market share is 11% of all the sales.
 They might smoke with their friends or during other social occasions.
 Commonly, they use the products to relax, but they don’t make a habit out of it.

 - Discreet unwinders account for 8% of the market.
-Most of these users are very discreet with their purchases and use.
-A lot of them are mothers of adult children, and they have been using for quite a while.
+Most of these users are very cautious with their purchases and use.
+Many of them are mothers of adult children, and they have been using for quite a while.
 They are especially interested in CBD and its wellness potential.

 - Medical purists make 12% of all sales.
 Based on their name, you can easily deduct that they’re most interested in the medical properties of hemp and marijuana plants.
-They are frequent users and usually consume the products on a daily basis.
+They are frequent users and usually consume the products daily.
 Like with discreet unwinders, most of these buyers are women.
-They might utilize the items for stress, sleep, but also some other issues.
+They might utilize the items for stress, sleep, and other issues.
 They usually buy products from dispensaries, unlike discreet unwinders, but they are open to buying them online as well.

 - Social opportunists are the largest group, with 17%.
-They usually consume it on social occasions, when they can use it together with friends.
+They usually consume it on social occasions, using it together with friends.

 - Silver dabblers account for 14% of users.
 The users are single, divorced men who are alone.
 Like all other light consumers, they will utilize cannabis several times a year.
 They are also social consumers and might use the substance with friends.
 Furthermore, a lot of them are long-time smokers.